Caddo

 - Community Involvement In Practices

-- Community involvement is central to environmental and cultural practices, ensuring collective responsibility and participation.
+- Community participation is central to cultural and environmental practices, ensuring cultural continuity and environmental health.

 - Environmental Education Programs

-- Programs aim to educate both the Caddo community and the broader public about sustainable practices and cultural heritage.
+- Programs aim to educate both Caddo members and the broader public about sustainable practices and cultural heritage.

 - Notable Figures

-- Notable Caddo figures include leaders and artists who have contributed to cultural preservation and advocacy.
+- Notable Caddo figures include cultural leaders, artists, and activists who have contributed to cultural preservation and advocacy.

 - Cultural Innovations